benedekrozemberczki/datasets/README.md

 ### Description
 <p align="justify">
 The data was collected from the English Wikipedia (December 2018).
 These datasets represent page-page networks on specific topics (chameleons, crocodiles and squirrels).
 Nodes represent articles and edges are mutual links between them.
-The `edges` csv files contain the edges - nodes are indexed from 0.
-The `features` json files contain the features of articles - each key is a page id, and node features are given as lists.
-Genre notations are consistent across users.
-In each dataset users could like 84 distinct genres.
-Liked genre lists were compiled based on the liked song lists.
-For each dataset we listed the number of nodes an edges with some other descriptive statistics.
+The edges csv files contain the edges - nodes are indexed from 0.
+The features json files contain the features of articles - each key is a page id, and node features are given as lists.
+The presence of a feature in the feature list means that an informative noun appeared in the text of the Wikipedia article.
+The target csv contains the node identifiers and the average monthly traffic between October 2017 and November 2018 for each page.
+For each page-page network we listed the number of nodes an edges with some other descriptive statistics.
 </p>

 ### Links